darkautism/Creality-CP-01-3D-Printer-Klipper/README.md

 ```

 No matter whether it's ShortToSupply_B or ShortToSupply_A, the issue occurs randomly in layer 2 or layer 3.
 I have no idea why!
 All I know is that disabling `Pressure Advance` and disable `stealthchop` can improve the situation, but it doesn't completely prevent it from happening.

-M3F model is more likely to crash when sliced into G-code compared to an STL model, even though the final file format is always G-code.
-I have no idea why.